 Benefits of a Clean Showerhead

 Most people never (or very seldom) clean their showerheads.
 That’s gross.
 Don’t be like them.
-Here’s a couple of reasons why it is CRITICAL that you regularly clean your showerhead:
+Here’s a couple of reasons why it is CRITICAL to regularly clean your showerhead:

 - Showerheads can accumulate mold and harmful bacteria that can make you sick

-- Showerheads can get clogged with mineral deposits, which reduces the water pressure or even stops the flow of water completely
+- Showerheads can get clogged with mineral buildup and soap scum, which can reduce the water pressure or even stop the water flow completely

 A showerhead is a great place for disease-causing bacteria to grow.
 When we take showers, any bacteria in the showerhead may get on our bodies.
 This could especially affect people with weakened immune systems.